A zeitgeisty time capsule of words

 Might we create a connection where the pandemic had forced a void?

-On 1 December 2020, we launched the I Thought About That A Lot project: an advent calendar for your brain, not your belly.
+On 1 December 2020, we launched I Thought About That A Lot: an advent calendar for your brain, not your belly.
 We published one essay per day in the countdown to Christmas.
 We’ve added a new set of essays every year since.
+To celebrate five years of the project, we collated 24 essays that we've published between 2020 an 2024 and created a book.